Step-by-step BMI calculator infographic showing height and weight inputs, BMI formula, category gauge, and health improvement pathway.

 What Is the NHS Body Mass Calculator and How Does It Work?

-The NHS Body Mass Calculator is a free online tool that uses your height, weight, age, and sex to calculate your Body Mass Index (BMI).
-Your BMI result places you into one of four categories:
+The NHS Body Mass Calculator is a free online tool, often found via the nhs.co.uk bmi calculator, that uses your height, weight, age, and sex to calculate your Body Mass Index (BMI).
+It applies the standard body mass index NHS ranges, and your BMI result places you into one of four categories:

 • Underweight (BMI under 18.5)